Higher-order illative combinatory logic: The model construction

 From now on we fix a full model $\N = \langle \{\D_\tau \;|\; \tau \in \Tc \}, I \rangle$ of classical higher-order logic and construct a one-state classical illative model~$\M$ for~$\I_\omega^c$.
 We assume that $\Tc \subset \Tc^+$ defined above corresponds exactly to the types of~$\N$, and that the base types~$\B$ correspond exactly to the base types used in the definition of the syntax of~$\I_\omega^c$.

 We will define the universe of the model as the set of equivalence classes of a certain relation on the set of type-free lambda-terms over a set~$\Sigma^+$ of primitive constants, to be defined below.
 We assume these terms to be different objects than the terms of the syntax of~$\I_\omega^c$.
+We also treat lambda-terms up to $\alpha$-equivalence, i.e., terms differing only in the names of bound variables are considered identical.